One year (60 ECTS) • English programme

 Hasselt University will assess students individually on the basis of their portfolio and previous academic record and qualifications.
 General requirements imply diploma requirements and language requirements.
 The Examination Board of the programme evaluates each application individually with regard to the applicant’s portfolio and academic record, with specific attention to projects dealing with a complex and historical context.

 Candidates have to demonstrate a good command of English, both written and spoken.
 English language skills need to be confirmed, by a recent score on the Test of English as Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS) or any recognized proficiency test.

 You can be exempted if your knowledge of the English language (academic level) can be proved otherwise (e.g. native speaker or if you have already successfully completed (a part of) a programme taught in English).

-In order to receive formal permission from the examination board, you have to be registered online at Hasselt University and have submitted some documents to our student administration (administrator= Katia Moretti).
+In order to receive formal permission from the examination board, you have to be in order with two things:

-When this information has reached us in time and your registration was completed successfully before May 1st 2020/September 1st 2020, the admission board will evaluate your application and inform you about the outcome.
+When this information has reached us in time and your registration was completed successfully before May 1st/September 1st, the admission board will evaluate your application and inform you about the outcome.
 Of all the applications we receive, we can only accept a limited number per year.